Kaltsoon/react-native-material/material/3-communicating-with-server.md

 ## Using React Context for dependency injection

-Last piece of the puzzle is to integrate the storage to the `useSignIn` hook.
-To achieve this the hook must be able to access toke storage instance we have initialized in the `App` component.
+The last piece of the sing-in puzzle is to integrate the storage to the `useSignIn` hook.
+To achieve this the hook must be able to access token storage instance we have initialized in the `App` component.
 React [Context](https://reactjs.org/docs/context.html) is just the tool we need for the job.
 Create a directory _contexts_ in the _src_ directory.
 In that directory create a file _AuthStorageContext.js_ with the following content:

 ```javascript
 import React from 'react';